mattermost/mattermost-handbook/operations/customer-success/README.md

 ### Customer Risk

-Risk is the chance or probability that a customer will non-renew their existing Enterprise license.
+Risk is the chance or probability that a customer will not renew their existing Enterprise license.
 The Customer Success team categorizes risk into two buckets:

 * **At-Risk:** Customer has actively told Mattermost there is a high probability of non-renewal.
 * **Early Warning:** The customer has not told Mattermost there is a probability of non-renewal.
 Early Warning customers have voiced frustrations or are non-responsive.